cryptocrowd-city/xcrc-core-wallet/doc/README.md

 Setup
 ---------------------
-[Xaya](https://xcrc.io/) provides the official Xaya client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Xaya transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[CRyptoCrowd](https://xcrc.io/) provides the official CRyptoCrowd client and it builds the backbone of the network.
+However, it downloads and stores the entire history of CRyptoCrowd transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 To download Namecoin Core, visit [namecoin.org](https://namecoin.org/download/).

 Running
 ---------------------
-The following are some helpful notes on how to run Xaya on your native platform.
+The following are some helpful notes on how to run CRyptoCrowd on your native platform.

 ### Unix